lukkiddd/lukkiddd.github.io/_notes/Public/Tensorflow Serving.md

 ## 3 Model Configuration

-There are a several configuration we can play around with.
-What we should do is create the file for configuration (e.g. named model_config_list) and use it when running Tensorflow serving
+There are several configurations we can play around with.
+What we should do is create the file for configuration (e.g., named `model_config_list`) and use it when running Tensorflow serving

 ```shell
 docker run ... \